kiwueke1/NetworkSecurity_ML_model/README.md

    - Environment Variables
    - The following GitHub Secrets must be configured for the workflow:

+###Environment Variables
+The following GitHub Secrets must be configured on user's Github account for the workflow:
 - **`AWS_ACCESS_KEY_ID:`** Your AWS access key for authentication.
 - **`AWS_SECRET_ACCESS_KEY:`** Your AWS secret access key for authentication.
 - **`AWS_REGION:`** AWS region (e.g., `us-east-1`).